jmunixusers/presentations/BuildAVM/index.md

 - A role contains tasks, handlers, files, templates, and variables
 - A playbook is a series of tasks
-- A handler is a step that only runs if a designated tasks reports that it “changed”
+- A handler is a step that only runs if a designated tasks reports that it "changed"
   - Example - restart a service only if you modify its configuration
 - Tasks, handlers, and variables use YAML syntax
 - Templates and variable interpolation use Jinja2 syntax